brendanhasz/brendanhasz.github.io/_posts/2018-12-03-tfp-regression.md

 ### Predictive Distributions

 Variational inference can also get us the posterior predictive distributions.
 Again these were computed while running the training session above (see the code block `Draw predictive distribution samples`).
-Now we can compare the posterior predictive distributions for each validation datapoint (distributions below) to the true $y$ value of that validation datapoint (vertical lines).
+Now we can compare the posterior predictive distributions for each validation datapoint (distributions below) to the true \\( y \\) value of that validation datapoint (vertical lines).

 ```python